Lanjusto/MoneyTransferService/README.md

 Here is test project with REST API for money transfers between accounts.

-There are two entities — `Account` and `Transaction`.
+There are two entity classes — `Account` and `Transaction`.
 API is resource-oriented, so in order to transfer money between accounts Client should create a `Transaction` via REST API.

 ### Project Structure